simonw/llm/docs/tutorial-model-plugin.md

 - `length`: the number of words to generate
 - `delay`: a floating point number of seconds to delay in between each output token

-The `delay` token will let us simulate a streaming language model, where tokens take time to generate and are returned by the `iter_prompt()` function as they become ready.
+The `delay` token will let us simulate a streaming language model, where tokens take time to generate and are returned by the `execute()` function as they become ready.

 Options are defined using an inner class on the model, called `Options`.
 It should extend the `llm.Options` class.